top of page

 What classes of boats sail at SPASC?

-In addition to our training fleet of Optimist dinghies and O'pen skiffs, We have a broad range of dinghies (including Tasars and Lasers), catamarans (including Nacra 5.8s, A Classes & Arrows) and trailer-sailers (Hartley TS16s) participating in both Saturday and Friday afternoon races.
+In addition to our training fleet of Optimist dinghies, O'pen skiffs and Laser/ILCAs, we have members of our club who sail a broad range of dinghies (including Tasars and Lasers), and catamarans (including F18's, Nacra 5.8s, A Classes & Arrows) participating in Saturday afternoon races.
+Twilights are dominantly Lasers and O'pen Skiffs.

 Do I need to own a boat to sail at SPASC?